SCIM (System for Cross-domain Identity Management) Integration

 Microsoft Entra

-- Sign in to the Microsoft Entra admin center.
+- Sign in to the Microsoft Entra admin center

-- Select Create your own application.
+- Select Create your own application

-- Select Connect Your Application.
+- Select Connect Your Application

-- Choose Bearer authentication.
+- Choose Bearer authentication

 - Keep the

-- Set Provisioning Status to On.
+- Turn Provisioning Status = On

 Okta

-- Sign in to the Okta admin console.
+- Sign in to the Okta admin console

-- Go to Applications → Applications.
+- Go to Applications → Applications

-- Click Browse App Catalog.
+- Click Browse App Catalog

-- Turn on Enable API Integration.
+- Enable API integration

-- Paste the Harvey SCIM token into OAuth Bearer Token.
+- SCIM token → Bearer Token

 - Create Users